 Sports Guards & Mouth Guards

-Dr. Morrison provides high quality custom mouth guards to patients that participate in leisure sports as well as professional heavy contact sports.
+Dr. Sheppard provides high quality custom mouth guards to patients that participate in leisure sports as well as professional heavy contact sports.
 Guards prevent dental trauma, concussion, and some facial lacerations.

 - The most frequent type of injury to the face during sports are dental injuries and the majority of these are preventable using mouth guards.